Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Discussion and conclusion

-\paragraph{Limitations and Future Work} A limitation of our proposed method is that our denoiser form is, at the end of the day, an approximation to the score function for the tilted distribution $r_{c}(\bm{x}_{0})p(\bm{x}_{0})$.
-As such, the approximation may limit the usefulness of the inductive bias that it provides.
-Another limitation is that our model is not guaranteed to generate samples within a particular hard constraint, and if an application requires exact constraint satisfaction, further postprocessing of generated samples is necessary.
-Finally, even though the inductive bias provided by the denoiser parameterization does not necessarily inhibit the diffusion model from following the data distribution, the parameterization may push the model towards particular biases in practice.
-Further, in the presence of significant misspecification the new parameterization may cause noise relative to standard denoisers.
+\paragraph{Limitations and future work} A limitation of our method is that our denoiser is based on an approximation to the score function for the tilted distribution $l_{c}(\bm{x}_{0})p(\bm{x}_{0})$, which requires a differentiable constraint $l_{c}(\bm{x}_{0})$.
+There are a multitude of applications that have such constraints available, but to further extend the usefulness of our approach, future work may explore how to derive differentiable constraints from non-differentiable ones.
+We also note that, while standard in ``diffusion for PDEs'' literature, we assume access to clean data.
+Finally, even though the inductive bias provided by the denoiser parameterization does not inhibit the diffusion model from following the data distribution, the parameterization may push the model towards particular biases in practice, for example CNNs with their inductive bias toward translation equivariance.

 Future work could explore deriving SCDs based on more advanced guidance approximations and applying them in various scientific application areas.
-Even better robustness to constraint specification could be achieved by introducing learnable parameters to $l_c(\bm x)$ itself.
+We also highlight that the trade-off between distributional fidelity and constraint compliance produces a Pareto front; our work explores a point where we desire to maximize distributional fidelity while using the constraint, and future work may focus on how to tune ``where'' in the front we land, e.g. we want stronger (but not strict) constraint compliance, at a small expense of data fidelity.
+Further robustness to misspecification could be achieved by introducing learnable parameters to $l_c(\bm x)$ itself.
+We also believe that a study on the effects of noise in the training data could be highly valuable for practitioners and the ``diffusion for PDEs'' field as a whole, as the clean data assumption may limit applicability in practice.

+\paragraph{Impact statement} Diffusion models have garnered attention to generate samples from the solution space in Inverse Problems \citep{chung_diffusion_2023, song_pseudoinverse-guided_2023} and Differential Equations \citep{jacobsen_cocogen_2025, bastek_physics-informed_2025, huang2024diffusionpde}, where this work is framed to make the most impact.
+The main contribution is a denoiser architecture that seeks to balance data and prior constraint information to improve sample diversity and reduce sensitivity to constraint misspecification, which are paramount for scientific applications.

+The authors foresee this work to be useful in physical science applications such as fluid dynamics and climate forecasting.
+However, given the nature of research around differential equations and dynamical systems, there may also be use for military applications, though the authors do not see a direct relation at the time of presenting the work.